Challenging the Current Approach to Development

 “(…) the gross national product does not allow for the health of our children, the quality of their education or the joy of their play.
 It does not include the beauty of our poetry or the strength of our marriages, the intelligence of our public debate or the integrity of our public officials.
 It measures neither our wit nor our courage, neither our wisdom nor our learning, neither our compassion nor our devotion to our country, it measures everything in short, except that which makes life worthwhile.”

 Prominent economists such as Joseph Stiglitz and Amartya Sen have been making the case for frameworks and measures which are much more holistic and all-encompassing of our collective well-being.
 Stiglitz argues: “What we measure affects what we do: if we measure the wrong thing, we will do the wrong thing”.
+Simon Kuznet, the inventor of the GDP also warned of its limitations when he said, “The welfare of a nation can scarcely be inferred from a measurement of national income”.

 The Well-being Framework